Beautiful Blooms in the Mitten

 Membership in the Michigan Flower Growers' Cooperative is allowing me to expand my flower production while still keeping my day job (for now!).
 I will be planting Peonies next year and My pup's name is Mayor Mildred McPuncherson.

 Membership to The Michigan Flower Growers' Cooperative is open to experienced growers in Michigan and Northern Ohio.
-All products sold through the cooperative must be grown on the members' own farms and gardens.
-New growers are allowed to sell through the cooperative for a single season trial period.
-Prospective members may sell through the cooperative for two consecutive weeks of their choosing during the market season before deciding if they will join.
+We are a growers-only cooperative and market--all products sold through the cooperative must be grown on the members' own farms.